 - Consider limiting competition to single-elimination games, without any double headers and/or limit the number of teams allowed in the building or area of competition at a single time to avoid athletes congregating and to allow for appropriate physical distancing.

-- Minimize parents spectating at practices for physical distancing and encourage them to wear masks at competitions, while adhering to social distancing.
+- Minimize parents spectating at practices for physical distancing and encourage unvaccinated parents to wear masks at competitions, while adhering to social distancing.